EB Winery: From Backyard Hobby to Boutique Brand

 Woah, 180!
 How did you get your start in winemaking?

 I’m self taught.
 I joined the Orange County Wine Society, took part in mentoring programs and learned online.
 Now we make our wines in North San Diego County at a place called Solterra.
 I have an alternate proprietorship; I produce everything there, bottle it under our brand and sell it either through our website or in our retail store in San Juan Capistrano.
 It’s also available at a few restaurants and country clubs.
-[A lot of our wine sales] are through friendships and relationships.
+A are through friendships and relationships.